 Overuse injuries occur due to repetitive submaximal loading of the musculoskeletal system when rest is not adequate to allow for structural adaptation to take place.
 Burnout is part of a spectrum of conditions that includes overreaching and overtraining.
+When injury or burnout occurs, you will want to seek treatment and rehabilitation from a qualified athletic personal trainer to ensure a correct diagnosis and a full recovery is made.
 Many athletes, especially young athletes who are at their peak of fitness and form, are guilty of training without resting because they feel no pain, exhaustion or are able to tolerate the effects of overtraining.
 However, chronic stress on tendons, muscles and tissue can lead to severe consequences that might not surface in a matter of weeks but strikes when the threshold is exceeded.

 In the process of rest and recovery, your tissue, muscles, tendons, bone and cartilage are repairing, renewing and rebuilding.
 It is highly recommended for competitive runners to proceed with short-term rests and do active recovery sports such as low-intensity cycling and cross-training activities like swimming and yoga.
 This enables them to take a break from using the same set of muscles and yet remain physically active and race-ready.

 Training with all your might with zero rest will definitely take a toll on your immune system and energy levels.
 You may not feel the effects immediately but once you do, it will be annoying issues such as insomnia, loss of appetite and falling sick easily and low work efficiency.
 Runners who run on recreational basis can also suffer from the lack of rest and recovery due to other lifestyle habits such as stress over work, chores and bad sleeping habits.